History of Canterbury Region: Fall of Kaiapoi and Onawe

 Finding that any direct assault was too open to the fire of the defenders, Te Rauparaha set his men to sap up to the walls.
-At first many were lost in this work, but by covering the trenches, and breaking their line with zig-zags, the head of the sap was at last brought to within a few feet of the pā. large quantities of manuka brushwood were then cut, tied in small bundles, taken to the head of the sap, and thrown into the trench against the palisades.
-For a time, the defenders were able at night to remove the greater part of this brushwood, but in the end the quantity was greater than they could deal with.
-Realizing that with the first southerly wind the invaders would fire the brushwood and thereby burn down the palisades, the Ngāi Tahu tried the desperate expedient of firing it themselves when the wind was nor’west, and driving away from the pā.

-But the wind changed suddenly, the palisades caught fire — the 100-year-old timbers burning rapidly — and in the smoke and confusion Te Rauaparaha's men were inside the pā before the defence could be reorganized.
+At first many were lost in this work, but by covering the trenches, and breaking their line with zig-zags, the head of the sap was at last brought to within a few feet of the pā.
+Large quantities of manuka brushwood were cut, tied in small bundles, taken to the head of the sap, and thrown into the trench against the palisades.
+For a time, the defenders were able to remove the greater part of this brushwood at night, but in the end the quantity was greater than they could deal with.
+Realising that with the first southerly wind the invaders would fire the brushwood and thereby burn down the palisades, the Ngāi Tahu tried the desperate expedient of firing it themselves when the wind was nor'west, and driving away from the pā.
+But the wind changed suddenly, the palisades caught fire – the 100-year-old timbers burning rapidly – and in the smoke and confusion Te Rauparaha's men got inside the pā before the defence could be reorganised.
 Of Kaiapoi's population of about 1000, only 200 or so escaped, making their way through the lagoon under cover of the smoke.
 The greater part of the remainder were killed.

 Within a few days, during which skirmishing parties tracked down and killed many of those who had escaped from Kaiapoi, Te Rauparaha moved on to attack the last remaining Ngāi Tahu stronghold, at Onawe peninsula, in Akaroa Harbour.
 Construction of this pā, which was defended by about 400 men, was begun by the Māori of Akaroa and the surrounding district after Te Rauparaha's first raids.
-(Its attractiveness as a defensive position in the warfare of the period is indicated by the fact that the French in 1838 gave Onawe the name of ‘Mount Gibraltar’).
-Yet in fact it was a deadly trap.
+Its attractiveness as a defensive position in the warfare of the period is indicated by the fact that the French in 1838 gave Onawe the name of 'Mount Gibraltar'.
+Yet it was a deadly trap.
 For the attack Te Rauparaha divided his forces between the bays on either side of the tongue of land leading out to the peninsula.
 An unwise sortie of Ngāi Tahu under Tangatahara was beaten back to the pā.
 Just as the gates were being opened to allow them in, Te Rauparaha and the other Ngāti Toa pressed up close, using a party of captives from Kaiapoi as a screen.
 With their fire masked by the captives, the defenders delayed too long, and before they could act decisively, some of the northern warriors were inside the pā.
 Few of the Ngāi Tahu escaped the slaughter that followed.